Annada Government High School: History

 The school was nationalised on 1 May 1968.
-Babu Binode Bihari was a student of Annada govt high school.
+Babu Binode Bihari was a student of Annada Govt High School.
 He stood first in the matriculation Examination held under the Kolkata University.
 Later Dr. Wahiduddin Mahmud stood first in the mid-sixties and Md.
-Jehad Uddin stood first under Cumilla Board in 1991 from this School in the matriculation/SSC examination.
+Jehad Uddin stood first under Cumilla Board in 1991 from this school in the matriculation/SSC examination.

-In February 2009, Mrs. Farida Nazmeen joined as a headmaster.
+In February 2009, Mrs. Farida Nazmeen joined as headmaster and she has been the headmaster until 2025.
+From 2025 Md.
+Zakir Hossain Sarkar was given the responsibility of the Headmaster.